vkhoi/Super-Resolution-PyTorch/README.md

 ## Performance

-Performance of my implementations (versus results reported by authors which are put in parentheses).
+Performance of my implementations (versus results reported by authors put in parentheses).

 **PSNR**